Auroraz116/auroraz116.github.io/_pages/about.md

 Hi!👋 I'm Luying, a second year master student in Robotics from the University of Pennsylvania.

 I'm currently doing research with [Prof. Eaton](https://www.seas.upenn.edu/~eeaton/) at [UPenn GRASP Lab](https://www.grasp.upenn.edu/) on the project [DARPA Triage Challenge](https://triagechallenge.darpa.mil/) since July 2024.
-Before this, I did research at X-Lab with [Prof. Mangharam](https://www.seas.upenn.edu/~rahulm/) from [School of Electrical and Systems Engineering](https://www.ese.upenn.edu/) on the project "Pipeline for fast Digital Twin development and integration in Driving Simulation" from January to June.
+And I am also a teaching assistant for class CIS 5810 Computer Vision and Computational photography by [Prof. Jianbo Shi](https://www.cis.upenn.edu/~jshi/).
 I am also very fortunate to be advised by [Prof. Matni](https://www.grasp.upenn.edu/people/nikolai-matni/) from UPenn GRASP Lab, University of Pennsylvania.

 My research interest: